The Dakota Fire Hole (Pit) - Gray Bearded Green Beret

 The Dakota Fire Hole (Pit)

-Stealth is your friend
+A Stealth Fire is your friend

 Fire is arguably one of the most effective signals available.
 It has visual characteristics like light, color, and contrast against the background, making it visible day or night.
 It also has an olfactory aspect with the smoke that can be smelled for long distances.
 In addition, it leaves traces behind that can confirm your presence in that area, at least for a short while.
 The fact is that fire does an excellent job at drawing attention.
 Those same characteristics make it a terrible idea in a non-permissive environment if your goal is not to be seen or found by others.